nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive.md

 #### `behavior`

-Application behavior that can be turned on/off on-demand.
+Application behavior that can be turned on/off on-demand.</br>
 That parameter cannot be set via the local configuration file: only the server has rights to define it.

 - Default value (map): [...](#behaviors)